osrf/gazebo_tutorials/haptix_sim_api/tutorial.md

 If you need to redownload it, make sure to place the script into the folder containing the HAPTIX MATLAB SDK, or on your MATLAB path.

-To run the example, first make sure Gazebo is running (double-click on the desktop icon or use the terminal).
+To run the example, first make sure Gazebo-classic is running (double-click on the desktop icon or use the terminal).

 Open MATLAB and navigate to the HAPTIX SDK folder.
 Then type `hxs_example` into the command prompt.

-Watch the Gazebo window as the script runs through each example API call.
+Watch the Gazebo-classic window as the script runs through each example API call.

 ## Run the code: Octave on Linux
 Installing the `haptix-comm` package on Linux will install an `octave` folder to